moiscraycray/Personal-Portfolio-RAILS-VERSION/README.md

 Following Jamie's advice, I also wanted to add a smooth scrolling effect because it also improved the user experience.
 Jamie recommended [this](https://github.com/cferdinandi/smooth-scroll) pre-built smooth scrolling code.
 Before adding the smooth scrolling effect, clicking on the navigation made the page seem to jump around.
 After adding in the smooth scrolling effect, the user can easily tell they are still on the same page.
 The code worked fine when it's not on rails, but the code didn't want to cooperate when on rails.

 I found an alternate solution using [jQuery](https://css-tricks.com/snippets/jquery/smooth-scrolling/) but oddly, it only works on local host and not heroku.
+Removed turbolinks

 Another feature I added was a wiggle animation for my icons in the "about me" section.
 I added the animations because I thought it was cute and make the website more interesting to the user.